 How much sunlight does your house get?

 The peak sunlight hours near your home has a huge impact on how many panels you’ll need.
-For example – if you live in a place like Phoenix, you will get a a lot of light for longer periods of time.
+For example – if you live in a place like Orlando, you will get a a lot of light for longer periods of time.
 If you live in Seattle?
 Not as much.
 Doesn’t mean the guy living in Seattle can’t have solar – it’s just that they’re going to need more panels.

-What effects panel efficiency?
+What affects panel efficiency?

 How big are the panels?

 For example – if you have a large, usable surface area, you’ll be able to buy larger panels at a lower cost per panel to get to your target output.
 If it’s smaller, you may have to purchase smaller, but higher efficiency panels.
-Again – it all depends.

 To learn more about how solar panels can work for your home, give us a call and we’ll walk you through it!